Visual Effects unleash magic on the screen by creating an imaginary parallel universe that is impossible to achieve in the real world !

 Since childhood, I have always loved animation and was always curious about how VFX movies and 2D animations are made.
 While pursuing my HSC, I did a Diploma in animation engineering where I learned the basics of 2D, 3D and VFX.
 Movies like Jurassic park and Toy Story, and most of the Hollywood movies inspired me a lot in pursuing this as a career and learning and working in this field.

 What did you do for graduation/post graduation?

+I have completed a diploma in Animation Engineering from Pune.
 I studied a one year graduate diploma in creative technologies from New Zealand, to upskill myself as an artist.

 What were the drivers that led you to such an offbeat, unconventional and uncommon career?